Aoi-Kanzaki/Aoi-Kanzaki/README.md

 ### Not a developer but still want to help out?

 <p>
-  That's okay, you can head over to my patreon, or my paypal.
+  That's okay, you can head over to my cashapp.
   <br/>
   CashApp: <b>$jonnylokken0</b>
 </p>